icraf-indonesia/LaSPUR/README.md

 ### 1. Run Directly from GitHub

 The quickest way to try LaSPUR, no cloning required.
+On your RStudio (or another IDE) console, run the following code.

 ``` r
 # Install shiny if you haven't already